Stay connected with Wi-Fi Calling

 • Wi-Fi calls from other countries to U.S. numbers are at no additional charge.

-• Have AT&T PREPAID?
+• Have AT&T Prepaid?
 Wi-Fi calls to international numbers are billed at international long distance rates.

 • Have A&T Wireless?
 Wi-Fi calls to international numbers are be billed based on the international roaming add-on you select: